jruels/azure-sre/Instructions/Labs/AZ_SRE_lab_04.md

 1. Navigate to Pipelines, select the 3 dots options on the right side of the line of the pipeline.
 Select Rename, and input **finweb_yourname_deploy**

 1. In Azure, you should be able to see a new deployment on your front end app, check the log stream

+## Task 3 : Deploying with Azure DevOps Pipelines for our API

 #### API Package Build